jeniferyu/Online-Ordering-Web-Application/README.txt

-Student Name: Weicheng Yu
-Student ID: 101195054
-Implement part 5d or not?
-No

 Instructions about how to run the server:
 1. Type "npm install" in terminal to install all the dependencies for this project